Geochemists use their expertise in geology and chemistry to help search for natural resources or clean up the environment

-Your research guides oil exploration, can help improve water quality and is also used to develop plans to clean up toxic waste sites.
+Your research may be used to guide oil exploration, improve water quality and develop plans to clean up toxic waste sites.
 Opportunities exist with oil and gas companies, environmental consultancies, research facilities and education institutions.

 As a geochemist, you'll need to:

 - analyse the age, nature and components of rock, minerals, soil and other environmental samples

 - conduct sample tests and checks, including gas chromatography, carbon and isotope data, viscosity and solvent extraction

 - work with a range of specialist equipment as part of your research, including mass spectrometers, microscopes and electron microprobes

 - undertake field visits to collect site samples